Delicious Honey Smoked Salmon

-When you are done mixing your dry rub, it should have a slightly brown look flecked with bits of white and gray.
+When you are done mixing your custom blend of spices, it should have a slightly brown look flecked with bits of white and gray.
 Once your dry rub mix is prepared, place one fish fillet in the bowl and start rubbing the mix directly into the flesh of the fish.

-As you work in the dry rub, make sure to pay careful attention to the evenness of its application.
+As you work in the balanced blend of your dry rub, make sure to pay careful attention to the evenness of its application.
 It should be coated on equally across the surface of the fish.
 You'll know you are done when there is no pink flesh left on the surface of the fish.

 After you have completely covered the fish with your dry rub, wipe away any excess of it from the surface and store that extra bit in your bowl.
 Place the prepared fillet on the wax paper on your cookie sheet and prepare the second fillet in the same way.

 Pro Tip: Using your brush to spread the dry mix evenly across the surface of the fish streamlines the process and makes it more efficient.
 While you can do it with your hands, these brushes are designed to not only spread a dry mix but to work it gently into the surface of the meat.

 After you have thoroughly coated both of your fish fillets with your dry mix, take the cookie sheet with the fillets and place it in a cold refrigerator.
 You should let this cookie sheet rest for a minimum of 12 hours in the fridge to let the dry rub thoroughly marinade in the skin of the fish.

 Check the surface of the skin after it is done marinading to ensure that the dry rub has become moist.
 Test this by looking for a light brown mixture of the brown sugar on the surface of the fish.
 Carefully rinse off this extra brown sugar under cold water to avoid burning it in your smoker later.